Neil Rayner

-Neil Rayner is a British former professional tennis player.
+Neil Rayner (born 1959) is a British former professional tennis player.

 Rayner, a national junior indoor champion from Ilford, made appearances at Wimbledon during the late 1970s and early 1980s.
 While competing in singles qualifying he had a win over Pakistani Davis Cup player Saeed Meer in 1977.
 His only Wimbledon main draw came in mixed doubles in 1978, partnering Clare Harrison to a second round exit.